Yoplait

-Yoplait (/ˈjoʊpleɪ/ YOH-play, [jɔplɛ]) is the world's largest franchise brand of yogurt.
-It is jointly owned by American food conglomerate General Mills and French dairy cooperative Sodiaal.
+Yoplait (/ˈjoʊpleɪ/ YOH-play, [jɔplɛ]) is a French dessert company and the world's largest franchise brand of yogurt.

+Yoplait is fully owned by the French dairy cooperative Sodiaal since 2021.
+In North America, the Canadian subsidiary was taken over by Sodiaal in 2025.
+The American subsidiary was taken over by the French group Lactalis on June 30 of that year.

 History

 In 1964, 100,000 French farmers agreed to merge six regional dairy cooperatives in order to more efficiently market their products at the national level.
-In 1965, the Yoplait brand was launched as a new national brand, as a portmanteau of the brands of two member cooperatives, Yola and Coplait.
+On 25 September 1965, the Yoplait brand was launched as a new national brand, as a portmanteau of the brands of two member cooperatives, Yola and Coplait.

 The company's logo is a six-petaled flower designed by Philippe Morlighem, each petal representing one of the six main cooperatives' founders.
 A redesigned logo, which has been slowly rolled out since the late 2000s, uses a flower with only five petals.

-On 18 May 2011, General Mills announced it had agreed to purchase a controlling 51% interest in the brand's main operating company Yoplait SAS, and a 50% interest in a related company owning the brand's intellectual property, with Sodiaal retaining the remainder.
+On 18 May 2011, General Mills announced it had agreed to purchase a controlling 51% interest in the brand's main operating company Yoplait S.A.S., and a 50% interest in a related company owning the brand's intellectual property, with Sodiaal retaining the remainder.
 The announcement of the completion of the acquisition was made on 1 July 2011.

+On 30 November 2021, General Mills sold its share back to Sodiaal.

 World franchises

 Australia

-In Australia, Yoplait is locally manufactured by Lion Dairy & Drinks.
-In November 2019, China’s Mengniu Dairy announced the purchase of Lion from Japan’s Kirin Holdings.
+In Australia, Yoplait is locally manufactured by Bega Dairy & Drinks.
+In November 2019, China's Mengniu Dairy announced the purchase of Lion from Japan's Kirin Holdings.
 However, due to rising geopolitical tensions between China and Australia, Kirin and Mengniu announced the cancellation of the sale due to approval from Australian regulators being "unlikely to" materialize.
-It uses the slogan "Yoplait; French for Yum!".
+It uses the slogan "Yoplait; French for Yoghurt!".

 Canada

 In Canada, General Mills markets pre-stirred Yoplait yogurt, Minigo, Tubes, Source, Creamy, Delicieux, Yop, Yoplait Basket, Yoptimal, and Asana.
-In 1971, the Coopérative agricole de Granby, which went on to become the largest dairy cooperative in the country—Agropur—launched the Yoplait brand in Canada.
+In 1971, the Coopérative Agricole de Granby, which went on to become the largest dairy cooperative in the country—Agropur—launched the Yoplait brand in Canada.
 In 1993, Agropur and Agrifoods (the two largest dairy cooperatives in Canada) combined their yogurt and fresh cheese marketing and manufacturing activities to form Ultima Foods.
 Ultima Foods oversaw Yoplait brand products throughout Canada until 2012, when General Mills took over the licence (Ultima Foods continues to manufacture Yoplait products in Canada as a subcontractor, but has also launched a wholly owned rival product line, iögo).

+In January 2025, General Mills completed the sale of its Canadian Yogurt business to Sodiaal.

 Chile

-In Chile the Yoplait brand is managed by Quillayes.
+In Chile, the Yoplait brand is managed by Quillayes.